tk-notes/lucas-meier-blog/content/posts/2021/06/introducing_nimotsu/index.md

 also seem like we need a routine for adding any two points, but we can streamline this quite a bit.

-The technique for streamling this scalar multiplication, making it both fast, and constant-time, is called the Montgomery Ladder, and I've written some [detailed notes](/notes/2021/04/montgomery-ladder/) about how it works.
+The technique for streamlining this scalar multiplication, making it both fast, and constant-time, is called the Montgomery Ladder, and I've written some [detailed notes](/notes/2021/04/montgomery-ladder/) about how it works.
 I don't think the details are all that interesting